 Women with PCOS are particularly vulnerable to the effects of sugar on their insulin levels.
 Since your insulin levels are already going to be elevated from PCOS, consuming too many processed, sugary treats can raise your insulin levels to the danger zone, leading to a wide range of potentially dangerous consequences.

 One challenge can be that many of the sources that might LOOK healthy are deceptively high in sugar.
 Smoothies, juices and specialty coffees can often hide enormous amounts of sugar in every drink–sometimes as high as 30 grams or more.

 When it comes to foods, living with PCOS means limiting your processed sugary foods.
 That means cutting back on cookies and cakes, sweet cereals, and other foods high in sugar.

 Fast Food Flunks

 If you have PCOS (or even if you don’t!)
 It’s no surprise that fast food and junk food probably aren’t your best choices.
 The saturated fats in those burgers and hot dogs, and the trans fats in those fries and desserts are exactly what your waistline doesn’t need.
 Putting on extra weight with PCOS is like pouring gasoline on a fire, so you need to be extra careful to avoid “cheat foods” as much as possible.

-If you have any questions about PCOS, fertility, or your specific health concerns, the team at the Fertility Institute of San Diego, can give you the support you need.
+If you have any questions about the worst food items for PCOS, fertility, or your specific health concerns, the team at the Fertility Institute of San Diego, can give you the support you need.
 They are a boutique San Diego fertility center that firmly believes that total wellness is an essential component during your fertility journey and pregnancy.
 Dr. Hosseinzadeh and her dedicated team of fertility specialists are here to help you throughout any part of your journey.
 Southern California residents can take advantage and book a free consultation with Dr. Hosseinzadeh, to go over nutrition or any other fertility related questions, by going here.